jack-dinsmore/mnist-server-grpc/README.md

 1. Create a Google Cloud Kubernetes Cluster
     1. Open the menu in the upper left corner of the Google Cloud console and select **Kubernetes Engine>Clusters**.
 Then select **Create Cluster**.
     2. Name the cluster whatever you want and change the region if you wish.
     3. Configure it with as many CPUs as you want.
 To add GPUs, click **Customize** in the box with the heading **default pool** and change the settings there.
+If you are using the zone us-central1-a, select **NVIDIA Tesla V100** as your GPU type; K80s are not offered in this zone.
     5. Click **create**.
+    6. If cluster creation fails and throws a lack of resources error, it is likely that the GPU type you selected is not offered in the region you specified.
 2. Containerize this repository with docker
+    1. Clone this repository into your local computer or your google cloud filesystem.
-    1. Make any changes to the repository you wish to make.
+    2. Make any changes to the server or docker files you wish to make.
+If you do change the files, please read the following section on how to avoid errors as you change the server code.
-    2. Run the shell command `gcloud builds submit --tag gcr.io/harrisgroup-223921/<<<NAME>>> .` where `<<<NAME>>>` is a name you pick for the container.
+    3. Run the shell command `gcloud builds submit --tag gcr.io/harrisgroup-223921/<<<NAME>>> .` where `<<<NAME>>>` is a name you pick for the container.
 This does not have to be the same name as the cluster that you created in the last step.
 3. Deploy the server
     1. Click on the cluster you created in the first step.
 In the ribbon at the top, click **+ DEPLOY**.
 Keep **Existing Container Image** selected and click **SELECT** to the right of the box beneath.
 From the menu that pops up, select the container you created in step two; it should show up as `<<<NAME>>>`.
     2. Click Continue.